buttermarkets/cfm-v1/README.md

 This is achieved by the same principle as above: `ConditionalScalarMarket`s create 3 outcomes: Short, Long, Invalid.
 No facility is provided for trading Invalid tokens.

+### bounty payments

+Reality bounties (and thus, `msg.value` forwarded by these contracts) are only useful to guarantee that the arbitrator fee requirement is fulfilled.
+FlatCFM & ConditionalScalarMarket deployers (Deployers) need to be aware of the amounts required by the arbitrator that they're using, and will need to input a `msg.value` at least matching the arbitrator fee.

+On a crypto-economics level, the cfm-v1 protocol doesn't require "pure" Reality bounties (aimed at incentivizing answers, what comes atop the arbitrator fee).
+Indeed, Deployers are expected to make decisions with significant budget at stake based on FlatCFMs markets resolving properly.
+This is providing a large enough existing incentive for Reality questions to be answered to.